fp7mplane/protocol-ri/ri-tasks.md

 It is possible for a specification without a period to match a capability with one.
 This should not happen, and probably requires a fix in mplane.model.When.

+### client.py should prompt for when on runcap if not available.

 ## Design issues

 ### Design and implement poll scheduling for component-pull workflows